-HTC One being updated to Android 4.3 and Sense 5.5 in some parts of the globeAlex Wagner - Deputy Managing Editor, News Desk
+HTC One being updated to Android 4.3 and Sense 5.5 in some parts of the globeAlex Wagner - Editorial Director of News and Content

 In recent weeks, we've watched several U.S. variants of the HTC One receive an update to Android 4.3 with Sense 5.0 improvements mixed in as well.
 Now it looks like some international flavors of the One are starting to get their own bump up to Android 4.3.
 Rather than sticking to Sense 5.0, though, these global One variants are one-upping their American counterparts by getting updated to Sense 5.5.